 Chapter 7 vs. Chapter 13 Discharges

 As we mentioned before, you can get a discharge order in both Chapter 7 and Chapter 13 cases.
 Discharge works differently in each chapter.
 Chapter 7 cases tend to move quickly.
-Filers can get a discharge in as few as four to six months.
-But Chapter 13 takes longer because filers must complete a three-to-five-year repayment plan.
+Filers can get a discharge in as few as 4-6 months.
+But Chapter 13 takes longer because filers must complete a 3-5 year repayment plan.

 The Chapter 7 discharge wipes out dischargeable debt in full.
 The Chapter 13 discharge also wipes out dischargeable debt, but only after you’ve completed a court-ordered repayment plan.
 As part of this plan, you’ll typically have to pay your secured debts (if you’re keeping the collateral) and your priority debts.
 If you have enough disposable income, you’ll also have to pay a portion of your unsecured non-priority debt.
 If you successfully complete the plan, the discharge order will wipe out any remaining dischargeable debt.